vassourita/agree/README.md

 :construction: ----- Better docs soon ----- :construction:
 </h2>
 <br/>

-I created this project to be the biggest and most complete in my portfolio.
-Here I intend to evolve and learn everything i'm able to while developing, from software architecture and design patterns to UX and documentation.

 | App name                | Description                      |
 | ----------------------- | -------------------------------- |